Court Holds Corporate Officers Personally Liable for Participation in An Alleged Conversion of AssetsPrint Article

 Under the ASA, Starr bore the sole financial risk and reward of the plans.
 GWG’s role was limited to interfacing with the dealers who sold the service contracts and insurance plans, collecting the premiums, depositing them into an account maintained for Starr’s benefit, remitting them to Starr, and processing and paying the claims.
 The ASA required GWG to account for and be liable to Starr for all premiums owed to Starr and to act as a fiduciary for Starr.
 The ASA provided that all premiums collected by GWG were Starr’s exclusive property and were to be deposited into a premium account maintained by GWG as a fiduciary for Starr’s sole benefit.
 The ASA also provided that all funds intended for claim disbursement were Starr’s exclusive property and were to be deposited in a claims-disbursement account maintained by GWG as a fiduciary for the sole purpose of paying claims.

-At the end of May 2014, GWG owed Starr premiums in the amount of approximately $841,000, but belatedly paid Starr only $356,000.
-GMG failed to make the premium payment that was due at the end of June 2014 (approximately $650,000), explaining that it was due to late payments by GWG’s dealers.
-However, in July 2014, GWG revealed to Starr that it was facing serious financial difficulties and that it was on the verge of bankruptcy.
-At a meeting at Starr’s corporate offices on July 25, 2014, Charles Pipia, one of the individual defendants, admitted to Starr that there was a shortfall of more than $1.6 million in the claims-disbursement account because the funds had been diverted by GWG for other purposes.
-A subsequent audit by Starr revealed that the shortfall of funds due to Starr exceeded $7 million as of August 1, 2014.
+At the end of May 2014, GWG allegedly owed Starr premiums in the amount of approximately $841,000, but belatedly paid Starr only $356,000.
+GMG allegedly failed to make the premium payment that was due at the end of June 2014 (approximately $650,000), purportedly explaining that it was due to late payments by GWG’s dealers.
+In July 2014, GWG allegedly revealed that it was facing financial difficulties.
+On July 25, 2014, there was an alleged shortfall of more than $1.6 million in the claims-disbursement account.
+A subsequent audit by Starr revealed that the shortfall exceeded $7 million as of August 1, 2014.

 Starr commenced the action shortly thereafter, alleging 20 causes of action, 16 of which were asserted against the individual defendants.
 The claims fell into four basic categories: conversion, fraud, breach of fiduciary duty and tortious interference.
 Defendants moved to dismiss, which the motion court granted in part and denied in part.